cloudposse/atmos/website/docs/core-concepts/components/components.md

 title: Atmos Components
 sidebar_position: 1
 sidebar_label: Components
+description: Components are opinionated building blocks of infrastructure as code that solve one specific problem or use-case.
 ---

-Components are opinionated, self-contained units of infrastructure as code that solve one, specific problem or use-case.
+Components are opinionated, self-contained building blocks of infrastructure as code that solve one, specific problem or use-case.
 Atmos was written to support any number of tools, but also supports a couple of native integations with tools like `terraform` and `helmfile`.
 A common use-case for atmos is implementing workflows for `terraform` "root modules".

 ## Component Schema

 A Component consists of the infrastructure as code business logic (e.g. a terraform "root" module) as well as the configuration of that component.
 The configuration of a component is stored in a Stack configuration.

 The schema of a Component in a Stack configuration is as follows: